 In the interests of road safety, you must be sure that you can safely control a vehicle at all times.

-Each time a person with diabetes wishes to renew their driving licence, they must present a completed medical form (completed within the previous month) stating their fitness to drive.
-The duration of the medical certification of fitness to drive will determine the duration of licence you can apply for i.e. generally the licence will only be issued for three years duration but if your doctor certifies you fit to drive for longer i.e. more than three years, apply for the longer time.
-Diabetes Ireland acknowledges that the shorter duration imposes additional costs and are seeking the implementation of alternative practices.
+Each time a person with insulin treated diabetes wishes to renew their driving licence, they must present a completed medical form (completed within the previous month) stating their fitness to drive.
+If the medical standards as outlined in the medical fitness to drive guidelines are met a 1–3-year licence may be issued.
+Diabetes Ireland acknowledges that the shorter duration of licence imposes additional costs and are seeking the implementation of alternative practices.

 As you are on medication (insulin) that leave you at risk of hypoglycaemia, you must present a completed medical form (completed within the previous month) stating your fitness to drive.
-The duration of the license is one year and is dependent on having appropriate understanding and awareness of hypoglyceamia, no episodes of “severe” hypoglyceamia, and you must demonstrate regular monitoring (at least twice daily and regularly at times relevant to driving) using a meter with memory capacity.
+If the medical standards as outlined in the medical fitness to drive guidelines are met a 1 year licence may be issued.
+The duration of the license is dependent on having appropriate understanding and awareness of hypoglyceamia, no episodes of “severe” hypoglyceamia, and you must demonstrate regular monitoring (at least twice daily and regularly at times relevant to driving) using a meter with memory capacity.
 For your medical review, you must have three month’s blood glucose readings.